The Clear Edge

 Every growth path has friction.
 Here’s what broke and how Ayesha fixed it.

-The Block: Week 12, team now 20 people across 6 time zones.
-Someone proposed a monthly product review call.
+The block: by Week 12, the team had 20 people across 6 time zones.
+Someone suggested a monthly product review call.

-Looked at calendars: zero overlap across all 20 people.
-Literally impossible to find 1 hour that everyone could join.
+They checked calendars and found zero overlap across all 20 people.
+It was literally impossible to find 1 hour when everyone could join.

-The Pressure: Team members frustrated: “How do we make decisions if we can’t meet?”
+The pressure: team members were frustrated and asking, “How do we make decisions if we can’t meet?”

-Reframed the question: “Do we need everyone in this meeting, or do we need everyone’s input?”
+“Do we need everyone in the meeting, or do we need everyone’s input?”

 Async approach: